 Gothic Quarter & El Born

 The Gothic Quarter, also known as Barri Gòtic, is a neighborhood in Barcelona and part of the old town.
 If you walk through the little narrow streets where the alleys smell like old walls you will know why this district shouldn’t be missed out.
-Barri Gòtic has the Catedral de Barcelona and narrow streets that cars don’t fit in there.
+One of the big sights is the Catedral de Barcelona that enriches the Barri Gòtic.
+Moreover, you can find narrow streets where cars don’t fit in.
 So it’s a great area to explore this neighborhood on foot.

 But what makes the quarter so interesting?
 It definitely gets its charm by all the old gothic buildings.
 Since Barcelona couldn’t afford a rebuilding after the Middle Ages, the houses weren’t replaced.
 That’s why Barri Gòtic gives you the feeling to be frozen in time.
 Also, it displays a wonderful contrast to modern places such as Las Ramblas or the Plaça de Catalunya.